carolynw25/FAANGCode/README.md

 ## Steps to setup Database (Windows)
 1. Install MariaDB from the official website: https://mariadb.org/.
 Follow directions<br/>
-   a) Note: If you change where MariaDB will download, remember it.<br/>
+   a) If you change where MariaDB will download, remember it.<br/>
    b) If you do set the optional password, remember it.<br/>
    c) Enable UTF-8 as the default character set<br/>
    d) Also, remember the port number set<br/>